Practical Cognition in Animals

 The cognition in a demonstration is "knowledge" (ἐπιστήμη).
 The cognition that grasps the starting-points for demonstration is "intellect" (νοῦς).

-The wise person must not only know what is derived from the origins of a science, but also must grasp the truth about the origins.
+A wise human being must not only know what is derived from the origins of a science, but must also grasp the truth about the origins.
 Wisdom is intellect (νοῦς) plus knowledge (ἐπιστήμη)" (Nicomachean Ethics VI.7.1141a17-19).
 "What we have said shows that wisdom (σοφία) is both knowledge and intellect about what is by nature most honorable" (Nicomachean Ethics VI.7.1141b2-3).

 "It is clear that we must get to know (γνωρίζειν) the firsts by induction; for perception implants the universal (καθόλου).
 Now of the thinking states by which we grasp truth, some are always true, others admit of error.
 Belief (δόξα) and reasoning (λογισμός) admit error, whereas knowledge (ἐπιστήμη) and intellect (νοῦς) are always true.
 No kind other than intuition is more precise than knowledge, whereas starting-points of demonstrations are more knowable, and all knowledge involves an account, there will not be knowledge of the starting-points, and since except intellect nothing can be truer than knowledge, it will be intellect that apprehends the starting-points" (Posterior Analytics II.19.100b3-12).